-- Cataract surgery if it is done using lasers or traditional surgical techniques.
+- Cataract surgery: This is paid for if it is done using lasers or traditional surgical techniques.
 This procedure replaces your cloudy lens, which is the source of your blurry vision, with a clear artificial lens called an intraocular lens (“inside the eye”).

-- Glaucoma screening test once every 12 months if you are at risk for glaucoma, which is increased pressure within the eyeball that adversely impacts your sight over time.
+- Glaucoma screening test: Covered once every 12 months if you are at risk for glaucoma, which is increased pressure within the eyeball that adversely impacts your sight over time.
 Risk factors for glaucoma are:

-- if you are African American and aged 50 or older, or
+- If you are African American and aged 50 or older

-- If you have age-related macular degeneration (AMD), Part B may cover certain diagnostic tests and treatment of eye diseases and conditions.
+- Age-related macular degeneration (AMD): Part B may cover certain diagnostic tests and treatment of eye diseases and conditions for those who have AMD.
 The macula is the small central portion of your retina, and as it wears down, it causes loss of vision.
 Treatment may include medications, laser treatments, and vision aids.

 Which Medicare Supplements Cover Vision Care, Vision Exams, and Glasses?